 This is one of my favorite meals.
-It’s savory, crunchy, and deliciously balanced (even with bacon).
+It’s savory, crunchy, and delicious.

 Make your side salads and place on half of your plate.
 Top with salad veggies like cucumbers, tomatoes, carrots, etc. I like to dress with olive oil and balsamic, but you can use your dressing of choice.

 Now get that sammy ready.
-Toast your bread if you desire.
-You can make a full sandwich or do it open-faced.
+Toast your bread if you’d like.
 After you warm your bacon (that you cooked up yesterday), place it on your bread, add cheese, and gently heat in the microwave to just melt/soften cheese.
 Add slices of tomato and avocado (and mayo if desired) and you’re ready to rock!